adi9820/finetune-hf-vits-facebook-mms-tts/README.md

 mkdir mms-tts
 cd mms-tts

-# Convert the model checkpoint with discriminator for your language
+# Convert the model checkpoint with discriminator for your language.
+Do it only once as this clones the model you want to finetune in your hf profile.
 python ../convert_original_discriminator_checkpoint.py \
   --language_code hin \
   --pytorch_dump_folder_path . \